 “I think; therefore, I am.”René Descartes

-When we over-analyze our lives, it usually comes from a place of ego, fear, or the need to feel in control.
+When we over-analyze our lives, it usually comes from a place of ego, fear, or needing to feel in control.
 Our existence runs deeper than mere thought.
 We’re beings who think, strategize, & want.
-We have intuitions that guide us with our heart & the subconscious, which when dreaming takes on a life of its own.
-If we cultivate that awareness into our existence as much as the brain & our thoughts, we allow life to take its course.
+We have intuitions that guide us with our heart & the subconscious.
+When dreaming, these intuitions take on a life of their own.
+By cultivating that awareness into our existence, we allow life to take its course.
 Overthinking never changed the outcome of anything.

 When we focus our thinking excessively on one thing, we sometimes sabotage the very thing we’re thinking about.
 Be it a promotion at work, a call from our partner, or the happiness & success of our children’s future, this kind of overthinking can lead to obsessive-compulsive disorders, adverse emotional reactions, & imagined dreadful scenarios.

 We all have to think about the difficult choices we face in our lives.
 How to respond to the current state of affairs – including a pandemic, the appalling number of young black men murdered due to systemic racism in our country – and our personal circumstances as well.
 However, from time to time, we need to turn off our brains to allow for healing & growth.
-The power to let go of repetitive thoughts that often turn negative can be liberating, creating space for growth & lasting change.
+The power to let go of repetitive thoughts that often turn negative can be liberating!
+As a result, letting go often creates a space for growth & lasting change.

 When you overthink, your mind tricks you into thinking it’s always right, even when it’s wrong.
 It may also cause unnecessary stress on the psyche & body.
 Unwanted thoughts that spiral out of control can destroy your feeling of self-worth.
 However, discovering ways to turn our thoughts on & off can strengthen your inner calm allowing a more organic outcome to be reached.

-During these trying times, when you find yourself at home with more time to think & less opportunity to move, look for a podcast or class on YouTube or live-stream Vimeo courses.
-Yoga flow classes that get the blood circulating & meditation practices that harness our full attention to our breathwork alleviate unwanted chatter in the brain.
+When you find yourself at home with more time to think & less opportunity to move, find ways to distract yourself.
+More specifically, look for a podcast or class on YouTube or live-stream Vimeo courses.
+Yoga or meditation practices which focuses on breathwork and getting the blood circulating can alleviate unwanted chatter in the brain.